robertcob/daft-bot/README.md

 # daft-bot
-The bot to cure the housing crisis
+The bot to cure the housing crisis.

+Deez